Mutual of Omaha & Medicare Supplement Insurance Plans

 - Edited By

 Mutual of Omaha’s Coverage for Medicare Supplement Insurance

 Medicare Supplement plans, also known as Medigap, were made to be paired with Original Medicare, helping beneficiaries to better handle the costs of their health care.
 While Original Medicare is available through the federal government, Medigap plans are provided by private insurers.

 Mutual of Omaha is a major national company that provides Medigap plans across the United States.
 While Medicare Supplement plans are standardized across companies and offer the same level of coverage, the cost and availability are determined by the insurers and region.

 Each of the plans offered by Mutual of Omaha include different levels of coverage.
-For example, Plan F covers all remaining Medicare-related expenses when you use Original Medicare.
+For example, Plan F begins covering your remaining Medicare-related expenses as soon as you use Original Medicare.
 Plan G, on the other hand, only kicks in after you meet your Part B deductible.

 Plans that handle the most costs typically have higher premiums.